 What We Are Doing.
-Upon discovering this incident, we quickly took steps to investigate and respond, including removing the code at issue, reviewing and enhancing our existing policies and procedures to reduce the likelihood of a similar future event.
-LLC is notifying individuals and relevant regulators as required.
+We take this event and the security of personal information in our care very seriously.
+Upon learning of this event, we moved quickly to investigate and respond to the event and notify potentially affected individuals.
+As part of our ongoing commitment to the security of information, we are reviewing and enhancing our existing policies and procedures related to data privacy to reduce the likelihood of a similar future event.